Netflix/mantis/docs/docs/getting-started/concepts.md

 Reads data from one or more Kafka topics and makes it available for downstream consumers to query via MQL.

 2. [Publish Source Job](https://github.com/Netflix/mantis-source-jobs/tree/master/publish-source-job):
-Works the the mantis-publish library to fetch data on-demand from external applications and make it available to downstream consumers.
+Works the mantis-publish library to fetch data on-demand from external applications and make it available to downstream consumers.
 See the [On-Demand Sample](samples/on-demand.md) to see this in action.